 Progestogens are usually taken daily in tablet form from days 5 to 26 of your menstrual cycle, counting the first day of your period as day one.

-Also known as testosterone derivatives, antiprogestogens are synthetic hormones that work in a similar way to GnRH analogues.
+Also known as testosterone derivatives, antiprogestogens are synthetic hormones.
 They bring on a temporary artificial menopause by decreasing the production of oestrogen.

 Side effects of antiprogestogens can include: